lacrone/Missouri-Hub-Code-of-Conduct/citizen_code_of_conduct.md

 The following behaviors are expected and requested of all community members:

-  * Participate in an authentic and active way.
-In doing so, you contribute to the health and longevity of this community.
+  * Demonstrate empathy, openness and kindness toward other people.
   * Exercise consideration and respect in your speech and actions.
-  * Attempt collaboration before conflict.
+  * Welcome input and contributions from all participants, and ensure that all voices are being heard.
-  * Be mindful of your surroundings and of your fellow participants.
-Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
+  * Attempt collaboration before conflict and welcome constructive criticism.
-  * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+  * Alert a Steering Committee member if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct.

 ## 3. Unacceptable Behavior